fofo13/xi/README.md

 License
 -------

 This content is released under the MIT License.
-See [`LICENSE.txt`](https://github.com/arshajii/xi/blob/master/LICENSE.txt) document for details.
+See [`LICENSE.txt`](https://github.com/arshajii/xi/blob/master/LICENSE.txt) for details.